projectcapsule/capsule/docs/operator/references.md

 Capsule will ensure that all namespaces in the tenant always contain the _RoleBinding_ for the given _ClusterRole_.

 ### spec.resourceQuotas
-Field `resourceQuotas` specify a list of _ResourceQuota_ resources assigned to the tenant.
+Field `resourceQuotas` specifies a list of _ResourceQuota_ resources assigned to the tenant.

 ```yaml
 apiVersion: capsule.clastix.io/v1alpha1